 Online Registration is now available through the My Vote Wisconsin website.
-If your Driver license or Wisconsin identification has your current name and address you can submit your registration online; otherwise, the form must then be printed and signed by the voter.
-The registration form can then be mailed to the Village Clerk’s office but must be postmarked no later than 20 days before the election.
-The voter can also personally deliver the registration form to the Village Clerk’s office until 5:00pm on the Friday before the election, or bring it to the polling place on election day.
+If your driver's license or Wisconsin identification has your current name and address you can submit your registration online; otherwise, the form must then be printed and signed by the voter.
+The registration form can then be mailed to the Village Clerk's office but must be postmarked no later than 20 days before the election.
+The voter can also personally deliver the registration form to the Village Clerk's office until 5 pm on Friday before the election or bring it to the polling place on election day.
 Proof of residence may be required.
 Please follow the registration form instructions on the My Vote Wisconsin website.

 In Wisconsin, a voter may register as late as Election Day.
 If registering by mail, the application must be postmarked no later than the third Wednesday before an election.
 All Wisconsin voters must provide an acceptable document that provides proof of residence including their full name and current address.
 The list of acceptable proof of residence documents can be found on the second page of the registration form.

-If registering in person, an applicant can register in the Village Clerk’s office during office hours until 5:00pm on the Friday before the election.
+If registering in person, an applicant can register in the Village Clerk's office during office hours until 5 pm on Friday before the election.

 - State Elections website - elections information, voter information, and forms are available.

 - Voter Public Access website - you can look up your registration information, find out where to vote, and see a sample ballot for upcoming elections.